Minecraft Hour of Code Teaches Kids the Basics of Programming

 “A core part of our mission to empower every person on the planet is equipping youth with computational thinking and problem-solving skills to succeed in an increasingly digital world.
 With ‘Minecraft’ and Code.org, we aim to spark creativity in the next generation of innovators in a way that is natural, collaborative and fun.”

-Next, click Run.
-Doing so will allow your character to move forward one space on the Minecraft grid.
+Next, click Run to allow your character to move forward one space on the Minecraft grid.
 From here, you can add more blocks to the program.
 As you do, your character will continue to move in a direction, depending on your command.

-In this Minecraft Hour of Code, you will once again see a screen split into three main parts.
+The screen is once again split into three main parts.
 On the left is the frozen Minecraft game that requires fixing.
-In the middle is the toolbox where you’ll find commands for the chickens, sheep, and other Minecraft creatures.
+In the middle you’ll find the toolbox with commands for the chickens, sheep, and other Minecraft creatures.
 On the right side is the workspace, which is where you’ll build the program.

 To redo the game, hit the Reset button and start again.

-In the latest Minecraft Hour of Coding, Minecraft: Hero’s Journey, you find an agent at every level.
+In this Minecraft Hour of Coding, Minecraft: Hero’s Journey, you find an agent at every level.
 You must program this agent to get your character past each of the 12 current levels.
-For example, in the first level, the game tells you how to move the agent to a pressure plate, which will open an iron door, so that the character can escape,

 Final Thoughts on Minecraft Hour of Code

-Though promoted for children aged six and older, the Minecraft Hour of Coding is worthwhile for anyone with a desire to learn more about coding.
-It’s for this reason that each Hour has been designed for use in a classroom and for individual use.
+Though aimed at children aged six and older, Minecraft Hour of Coding is worthwhile for anyone who wants to code.
+It’s for this reason that each tutorial has been designed for use both in a classroom and for individual use.

-Though Minecraft Adventurer is the only one of the three tools currently available for offline use, each is easily accessible online, regardless of your platform.
+Minecraft Adventurer might be the only one available for offline use, but they’re all accessible online, regardless of your platform.
 After you complete each Minecraft puzzle, go back and solve them in different ways.
 In doing so, you’ll uncover additional hours of playability.